Blob2763/easydebugger/README.md

 | `line_number` | yes      | N/A      | the line number shown after the message                                                                                       |
 | `colour_code` | yes      | N/A      | the [8-bit ANSI colour code](https://en.wikipedia.org/wiki/ANSI_escape_code#8-bit) of the message. eg: `"9"` for `ed.error()` |
 | `indent`      | no       | `0`      | the text next to the symbol                                                                                                   |

+## plans for the future
+im really happy with how this has turned out, but i still want to add more:
+- automatically try to detect variable name in `ed.variable()`
+- finish writing the documentation (yep, there's more!)
+- make some usage examples
+- an faq